rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 # Create .secret file

-In the terminal, inside the `myproject folder`, create a file named `.secret`.
+In the terminal, inside the `myproject` folder, create a file named `.secret`.

 Do you remember your mnemonic?
 Paste your mnemonic in this file and save it.